djeada/Linux-Notes/notes/managing_users.md

 1. Show the contents of the /etc/shadow.
 You will need sudo privileges.
 2. Check the /var/log/auth.log file to check who is logged in.
 Use <i>grep</i> to see if someone is using sudo.
+3. Create a group called "friends."
+Include your user in the newly formed group.
+Create two additional users and add them to the same group.
+Check the newly created accounts to see whether everything is in order.
+Create a directory with read and write permissions for all members of the friends group.
+Create a few text files in this directory and test if they can be seen and edited by all users.
+Delete all new users you've made.